olls/oliverfaircliff.com/src/articles/pycraft.md

 - Splits world into chunks to improve world loading performance.
 - Placing and breaking blocks.
 - An inventory.
+- Coming soon: __Multiplayer!__

 Building this was the first time I used terminal colours to their full potential, we also made a lot of progress on getting useful (game) input in the terminal, including using arrow keys!
 I will hopefully be adding these features to my [graphics](https://github.com/olls/graphics) module at some point.

-Try out the game by downloading it from [Github](https://github.com/itsapi/pycraft), it runs best on Unix with Python3 but it is playable in windows CMD(!).
+Try out the game by downloading it from [GitHub](https://github.com/itsapi/pycraft), it runs best on Unix with Python3 but it is playable in windows CMD(!).